Carbon neutrality: why and how?

 In addition, in line with the EDF Group's objective, we are going to electrify 100% of our fleet of light vehicles by 2030.

-More generally, we have implemented sustainable practices to raise awareness among our employees and stakeholders about reducing CO2 emissions: soft mobility, climate collage ("Fresque du climat") workshops that explain climate change, eco-grazing, photovoltaic panels on our buildings, etc.
+More generally, we have implemented sustainable practices to raise awareness among our employees and stakeholders about reducing CO2 emissions: green mobility, climate collage ("Fresque du climat") workshops that explain climate change, etc.